 Why should I support BRAC?

-BRAC has an established and vast network of staff and volunteers able to reach the last mile in all 64 districts of Bangladesh and an efficient and rigorous monitoring mechanism to ensure contributions reach the people who need them the most.
-To learn more on how BRAC is responding to COVID-19, please read BRAC’s COVID-19 response in Bangladesh situation reports
+BRAC has an established and vast network of staff and volunteers able to reach the last mile in all 64 districts of Bangladesh.
+Also, through an efficient and rigorous monitoring mechanism, BRAC ensures contributions reach the people who need them the most.

-BRAC has been awarded as the number 1 non-governmental organisation (NGO) in the world for the fifth consecutive year in 2020, by Geneva based independent media organisation NGO Advisor.
+BRAC has been awarded as the number one non-governmental organisation (NGO) in the world for the fifth consecutive year in 2020, by the Geneva-based independent media organisation NGO Advisor.
 Read more about BRAC here: http://www.brac.net/who-we-are

 How do I know that my money will go to the right people?